fontclos/fontclos.github.io/_publications/2016-09-30-percolation-brownian.md

 arxivurl: 'https://arxiv.org/abs/1606.03764'
 imageurl: 'ks-percolation.jpeg'
 citation: 'F. Font-Clos, N.R.
 Moloney, Phys.
 Rev. E 94, 030102(R)'
+---
----\Summary: We calculate the distribution of the size of the percolating cluster on a tree in the subcritical, critical, and supercritical phase.
+Abstract: We calculate the distribution of the size of the percolating cluster on a tree in the subcritical, critical, and supercritical phase.
 We do this by exploiting a mapping between continuum trees and Brownian excursions, and arrive at a diffusion equation with suitable boundary conditions.